falbarp/markdown-api/README.md

 - Call the request (md-place.js)

 ## TO DO:
-- Read text from file
+- Read text from file.